mattymaloney/mattymaloney.github.io/_posts/2016-03-28-apache-php-wordpress-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 vi wp-config.php
 ```

-Move extracted wordpress into `/var/www`, set apache:www ownership and appropriate permissions, and point `DocumentRoot` at `/var/www/wordpress`.
+Move extracted wordpress into `/var/www`, set "apache:www" ownership and appropriate permissions, and point `DocumentRoot` at `/var/www/wordpress`.
 Also, create and edit `/etc/httpd/conf.d/vhosts.conf`, creating a `VirtualHost` for wordpress.

 ```
 cd ..